kgovind0001/GraphRAG-Dislocation/README.md

 # GraphRAG: # Microstructure Knowledge Graph Ontology using Neo4j

 This project uses a knowledge graph to represent and explore the hierarchical structure and spatial relationships within microstructural data – with a special focus on dislocation phenomena – as they appear in [synthetic datasets](https://iopscience.iop.org/article/10.1088/2632-2153/ad1a4e/pdf) especially designed for machine learning studies.
+Within such a graph, the microstructure is treated as a geometric entity with features such as pileups and dislocations.
 The ontology focuses on modeling **dislocation pileups**, their associated dislocations, and their geometric characteristics, making it suitable for advanced reasoning tasks and graph-based querying.

 ### 🧩 Ontology Structure